 Drivers under 21 face much higher minimum drunk driver penalties under NH DUI laws.

-If you are charged with the more serious offenses of aggravated DWI or DWI 2nd offense, you face a mandatory jail sentence under NH DWI law if convicted and a substantially longer minimum license loss than for a regular, first offense DWI.
+If you are charged with the more serious offenses of class A misdemeanor aggravated DWI or DWI 2nd offense, you face a mandatory jail sentence under NH DWI law if convicted and a substantially longer minimum license loss than for a regular, first offense DWI.

 If you are charged with the more serious offenses of aggravated DWI or DWI 2nd offense, you face a mandatory jail sentence if convicted and a substantially longer minimum license loss than for a regular, first offense DWI.